arh23/dummy-data-generator/README.md

 A settings file (*settings.json*) is also created when the script has been run for the first time.
 Currently, the following can be changed via the settings:

-- Default name of files generated - set to "data.csv" by default.
+- Default name of files generated - set to *data.csv* by default.
 If left blank, there will be a prompt to enter a file name before a file is generated.

-- Name of folder where generated files are located - set to "generated-data" by default.
+- Name of folder where generated files are located - set to *generated-data* by default.
 If left blank, the files will generate in the same location as the script.

-- Name of the JSON file being used to load the columns - set to "columns.json" by default.
+- Name of the JSON file being used to load the columns - set to *columns.json* by default.
 If the file does not exist, it will be created with default columns.

-- Name of the folder where the columns are stored - set to "columns" by default.
+- Name of the folder where the columns are stored - set to *columns* by default.
 If left blank, the script will create and/or use the columns file in the same location as the script.

 - Allow the script to compress the file after generation - set to "n" by default.